Israel Kirzner

 Israel Meir Kirzner (also Yisroel Mayer Kirzner /ˈkɜrznər/; born February 13, 1930) is a British-born American economist, historian, rabbi, and Talmudist closely identified with the Austrian School.
+Kirzner is known for his work on entrepreneurial economics, particularly the role of the entrepreneur as an alert arbitrageur and agent of economic discovery in the market process.

 Early life and education

-The son of a well-known rabbi and Talmudist, Kirzner was born in London and reached the United States by way of South Africa.
+The son of a well-known rabbi and Talmudist, Kirzner was born in London to a Jewish family and reached the United States by way of South Africa.

 After studying at the University of Cape Town, South Africa in 1947–48, and with the University of London External Programme in 1950–51, Kirzner received his B.A. summa cum laude from Brooklyn College in 1954, and an MBA in 1955 and Ph.D. in 1957 from New York University, where he studied under Ludwig von Mises.